moubarakm/exchangerate_api_extraction/README.md

 ### Consistent Formatting:
 - Code adheres to consistent formatting for improved readability and maintainability.
 ## Error Handling
-- Error Handling: Code has error handling ensures handling of exceptions and providing informative error messages.
+- Error Handling: The code base has error handling ensuring handling of exceptions and providing informative error messages.